Understanding Jump Servers

 In the Security Groups section, we set up one security group for each tier, and then we set up additional security groups for each jump server, configuring their Ingress rules appropriately to match this model.
 Now we need to create the actual jump servers and add them to these groups.

 Launch three instances of the vanilla CentOS image we uploaded into OpenStack.
-(Before launching an instance, you may want to either upload the key pair created earlier or create a new key pair to ease access.)
+(Before launching an instance, you will want to either upload the key pair created earlier or create a new key pair to ease access.)
 When launching the instance, be sure to select the appropriate Security Group (WebJump, ApplicationJump or DatabaseJump) as well as the appropriate network for each instance.
 After launching one instance per tier, your Network Topology should look like this:

 Want to read more?
 This article is an excerpt from our new guide, Mirantis OpenStack Express: Application On-boarding Guide (currently in beta).
 Please let us know what you think.